chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 # CCM Configuration
+choco config set centralManagementReportPackagesTimerIntervalInSeconds 1860

+## Here, MACHINE1 should be changed to the FQDN for the machine that the CCM Service is installed on
-choco config set centralManagementReportPackagesTimerIntervalInSeconds 1860 choco config set centralManagementServiceUrl "https://ccmserver:24020/ChocolateyManagementService" choco config set centralManagementReceiveTimeoutInSeconds 60 choco config set centralManagementSendTimeoutInSeconds 60 choco config set centralManagementCertificateValidationMode "PeerOrChainTrust"
+choco config set centralManagementServiceUrl "https://MACHINE1:24020/ChocolateyManagementService" choco config set centralManagementReceiveTimeoutInSeconds 60 choco config set centralManagementSendTimeoutInSeconds 60 choco config set centralManagementCertificateValidationMode "PeerOrChainTrust"